-The 2015-2016 winter food and bait fishery closed on February 28, 2016.
-All unharvested winter food and bait quota remaining will be added to the GHL for the SOK fishery.
-The original GHL of 636 tons along with the remainder of the winter food and bait GHL will allow for the kelp allocation in the Section 3-B SOK fishery to fall within the 600-799 ton range.
+The 2016-2017 winter food and bait fishery closed on February 28, 2017.
+The entire GHL was harvested leaving no unharvested winter food and bait quota to add to the GHL for the SOK fishery.
+The kelp allocation in the Section 3-B SOK fishery will fall within the 250-399 ton range.

 Herring spawning normally occurs in the Craig/Klawock area between mid-March and early April.
 The earliest spawning observed since the mid-1970s was March 9 and the latest date of initial spawning was April 9.
-Traditionally, herring spawn on Fish Egg, Wadleigh, Clam, and Abbess Islands; however, spawning has also been recorded in the area of Portillo Channel, Port Real Marina, the northern and southern shores of San Fernando Island, San Juan Bautista Island, Blanquizal Island, and along the Prince of Wales Island shore at San Christoval Channel and Shinaku Inlet.
 Figure 1 shows the open area for the Craig/Klawock SOK fishery.
-Table 3 compares spawning dates in the Craig/Klawock area with dates for Ernest Sound for those permit holders who plan on participating in both fisheries when there is an available GHL.